data-apis/scipy-2023-presentation/paper.rst

 To assist in determining standardization prioritization, we leveraged usage data (discussed below) to confirm API need and to inform naming conventions, supported data types, and optional arguments.
-We summarized findings and published tooling (TODO: repo citation) for additional analysis and exploration, including Jupyter (TODO: citation) notebooks.
+We have summarized findings and published tooling (TODO: repo citation) for additional analysis and exploration, including Jupyter (TODO: citation) notebooks, as public artifacts available on GitHub.

 Usage
 -----